DTU-MLOPS-12/dtu_mlops_project/README.md

 For this challenge, we will select a pretrained model from PyTorch Image Models (TIMM) and fine-tune it using relevant classes from a subset of the ImageNet dataset.
 With over 10,000 classes available in ImageNet, our solution can adapt dynamically to meet the customer's evolving classification needs.

 We will begin by utilizing MobileNet-V4 in various sizes, which has not been trained on the ImageNet dataset, to evaluate its performance and ensure high classification accuracy.
-To support our customers' need for various models and minimize boilerplate in our solution, we will incorporate the official training script from TIMM.
-This approach will enable us to fine-tune the model using multiple hyperparameters and to leverage a vast number of TIMM classification models in our solution.
+To support our customers' need for various models and minimize boilerplate in our solution, we will integrate the official training script from TIMM, a open-source third-party package.
+This approach will enable us to fine-tune a model using multiple hyperparameters and to leverage a vast number of TIMM classification models in our solution.

 Subsequently, we plan to optimize the model through quantization techniques and create a robust classification endpoint utilizing FastAPI.